gary-archer/oauth.apisample.netcore/README.md

 ### API is Load Testable

 A basic load test fires batches of concurrent requests at the API.\
-This enables reliability testing and error rehearsal to ensure useful client responses and API logs:
+This further verifies reliability and the correctness of API logs.

 ![Load Test](./images/loadtest.png?v=20240902)